 Creating and Customising Parking Lots:

 To start using Call Parking you will have to first create what is called a ‘Parking Lot’.
-Click on the ‘Call Parking’ tab under the Hosted PBX banner and start by creating a Parking Lot by naming the lot, and assigning a 3 digit extension range to the lot.
+Click on the ‘Call Parking’ tab under the Hosted PBX banner.

 Once you have created a Parking Lot, you will have a few configurable options.
 Please see below for an explanation on each option.